anyone-protocol/anon-android/BUILD.md

-These instructions are for building tor-android on a Debian based system.
+These instructions are for building anon-android on a Debian based system.

 First install the prerequisite packages: